microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 #### Acquisition State Machine
 <img src="images/stateMachine.png" alt="state machine drawing" width="400px" /><br>

 On power-up the program starts in the WAITING state.
 In this state, the ADCC is off.
 When the output of the OPA module exceeds the threshold, then the program transitions to the OPEN state.
 In this state, the program prints the message "Peak Window Open" and moves to RUNNING.
 If a fast falling edge occurs before the transition to RUNNING, then the program will immediately switch to the DONE state and print the ending messages.
-Fast edges may be missed due to the speed of the edge.

 The program stays in the RUNNING state until the signal falls below the threshold.
 At this point, the program moves to DONE, and prints the peak value stored in the setpoint register of the ADCC.